Alister Jack 'running scared' from scrutiny of Holyrood committee, claims Green MSP

-Deposit Return Scheme: Alister Jack 'running scared' from scrutiny of Holyrood committee
+Deposit return scheme Scotland: Alister Jack 'running scared' from scrutiny of Holyrood committee

 Alister Jack has been accused of “running scared” from the scrutiny of Holyrood MSPs after he refused to attend a meeting of the committee examining the scrapped deposit return scheme.

-In a letter last week, the Scottish Secretary rejected an invitation from the Net Zero, Environment and Transport committee – convened by a Scottish Conservative MSP – to give evidence on his decision to refuse a full exemption to the internal market act for Scotland’s recycling scheme.
+In a letter last week, the Scottish secretary rejected an invitation from the net zero, environment and transport (NZET) committee – convened by a Scottish Conservative MSP – to give evidence on his decision to refuse a full exemption to the internal market act for Scotland’s recycling scheme.

 The scheme was set to see a 20p charge added to the cost of canned and bottled drinks, which would be returned if the drink was recycled, but minister Lorna Slater faced increasing calls to scrap the scheme.

-It was indefinitely paused following the decision of Mr Jack to issue a limited exemption to the internal market act which would not allow for the inclusion of glass in the scheme, causing a major constitutional row.
+It was indefinitely paused following the decision of Mr Jack to issue a limited exemption to the Internal Market Act (IMA), which would not allow for the inclusion of glass in the scheme, causing a major constitutional row.

-Scottish Green MSP, Ross Greer, speaking in a debate on the ‘protection of Scottish Parliament powers’ said the Scottish Secretary was “trying to dodge scrutiny”.
+Scottish Green MSP Ross Greer, speaking in a debate on the ‘protection of Scottish Parliament powers’, said Mr Jack was “trying to dodge scrutiny”.

 He said: “The committee have, understandably, sought a UK Government minister to appear before them since July to explain his actions.
 But this has been refused, and refused, and refused again.